Typing jobs can be very different and there’s often more to them than just “typing.”

 Ready to find a job?
-Here are some places that hire work from positions.
+Here are some companies that offer work from home positions.

 Quicktate – QuickTate hires work from home typists to transcribe voice messages and various audio files.
 You’ll have to take a quiz to see if you qualify for a position with them and also pass a background check.
 No college degree is needed.
 You can apply here.

 Dion Data Solutions – Dion Data Solutions hires part time data entry specialists.
 You must be able to type at 60 wpm, have a computer running Windows XP, and a stable internet connection.
 Dion Data Solutions provides all training for free.
 You can apply here.